-- You will take Exam 1 in WDFS 258 on Wednesday, February 28. - This will be a pencil-and-paper exam, but you will be reading and writing code, statements, and expressions in this format.
-There will be questions about concepts as well. - You are expected to work individually on the exam -- it is not acceptable during the exam to discuss anything on the exam with anyone else. - You may have your Exam 1 study sheet with you during the exam.
-Otherwise, the exam is closed-note, closed-book, and closed-computer/closed-electronic-devices. - I expect there will be a few multiple-choice questions, and the rest will be short- to medium-answer questions. - Your studying should include careful study of posted examples, notes, and assigned zyBook chapters thus far. - You are responsible for material covered in class sessions, lab exercises, and homeworks through and including the Week 5 Lab Exercise (Friday, February 16) and Homework 5 (due 11:59 pm on Sunday, February 25). - This review handout is intended to be a quick overview of especially important material. - You will start being responsible for PL/SQL triggers and CSS-related material for Exam 2. - While PL/SQL and SQL are not case-sensitive (except within quotes!), strict-style HTML is.
-You are expected to use the correct case (when applicable) in your answers. - You are also expected to follow CS 328 course style guidelines in your answers.
+- You will take Exam 1 in SH 108 on Wednesday, March 5. - You are expected to work individually on the exam -- it is not acceptable during the exam to discuss anything on the exam with anyone else. - You may have your Exam 1 study sheet with you during the exam.
+Otherwise, the exam is closed-note, closed-book, and closed-computer/closed-electronic-devices. - I expect there will be a few multiple-choice questions, and the rest will be short- to medium-answer questions. - Your studying should include careful study of posted examples, notes, and assigned zyBooks chapters thus far. - You are responsible for material covered in class sessions, lab exercises, and homeworks through and including the Week 5 Lab Exercise (Thursday/Friday, February 20/21) and Homework 5 (due 11:59 pm on Friday, February 28). - This review handout is intended to be a quick overview of especially important material. - You will start being responsible for PL/SQL triggers and CSS-related material for Exam 2. - TIP: It is perfectly fine to retake/read over the short-answer questions in Canvas from Homeworks 4 and 5 as you are studying for Exam 1! - These are set up for unlimited retakes, and only keep the highest score, so you will not hurt your grade by doing so! - This is likewise true for the Chapters 1 and 2 zyBooks course text activities.

-- A packet of example code will be given out along with the exam, both for reference and for use directly in some exam questions.
+- While PL/SQL and SQL are not case-sensitive (except within quotes!), strict-style HTML is.
+You are expected to use the correct case (when applicable) in your answers. - You are expected to follow CS 328 course style guidelines and coding standards in your answers. - A packet of example code will be given out along with the exam, both for reference and for use directly in some exam questions.
 Because of the nature of this code (some being used directly in exam questions, for example), it cannot be made available in advance -- however, it will happen to include at least the following: - an uncommented version of html-template.html - example HTML document that happens to include at least one of each of the following elements: anchor (hyperlink), form, submit button, label, fieldset, textfield, radio button, checkbox, drop-down box - an example of a PL/SQL stored procedure and an example of a PL/SQL stored function - an example of PL/SQL exception handling - The ability to read and make use of existing code is an important skill. - It is possible that you may have to diagnose what is wrong with provided buggy code, and how it might be fixed, and/or perhaps you could be asked to modify code. - You might be asked to complete incomplete code (you could be given partial code, and asked to complete or modify or debug it in some way).